pzaware19/Twitter-Sentiment-Analysis/README.md

 this project I was stuck with the problem of having way too many filler words and while attending the penultimate lecture I figureds stopwords out.
-I tried using AI to help me with generating a different shape of the word cloud but I didnt implement it in this project.
 Kaggle was of great help as was stackoverflow. <br>

 1.  <https://www.kaggle.com/datasets/yogesh239/twitter-data-about-2019-indian-general-election>
     <br>